naston70/jeremys-it-lab/99.MISC/neil-anderson/WAN/wan.md

 - There are many different types of WAN interface cardsPart numbers for different cards can be very similar
 - Different cards are compatible with different router platforms

+## Leased Lines

+* A leased line is a dedicated physical connection between two locations
+* It has fixed, reserved bandwidth which is not shared with anyone else
+* The same bandwidth is available in both directions
+* They company may own the cable but typically it is leased from a service provider, hence the term

+- The first location is typically a corporate office
+- The second location is typically:
+    * Another office, providing ptp connectivity between the two
+    * A data centre thats connected to the company's existing WAN, providing multipoint connectivity between offices
+    * A data centre thats connected to the Internet, providing Internet connectivity, and optionally corporate office connectivity over Internet VPN